📊 Data from OPM FedScope: Employment as of December 2025 · Separations & Accessions FY2020–2025. Now includes December 2025 data.

 Payments Reviewed

-Positions Lost
+Positions Eliminated

 Monthly hiring vs. separations over the last 12 months.